mrlacey/Rapid-XAML-Toolkit/docs/readme.md

 [Known Limitations](./known-limitations.md) - Want to do something complicated, or not getting the results you expect?
 This might explain why.

+[Reference docs](./reference.md) - Useful other information stored for reference.

 ---

 Is there something else you wish to know or think should be documented?
 If so, please [raise an issue](https://github.com/Microsoft/Rapid-XAML-Toolkit/issues/new).